HeikoSchlittermann/cert-proxy/README.md

 ### Prepare the build environment

-The cert-proxy is written in Go.
+* The cert-proxy is written in Go.
 If you need to build the binaries, you need to install a Go [build environment](https://golang.org).

-Next you need to setup the your local system to use a "go workspace":
+* Next you need to setup the your local system to use a "go workspace":
   Create a `/etc/profile.d/local.sh` and add these two lines:

     export GOPATH=/usr/local/go
     PATH+=$GOPATH/bin

   Logout and login again.

-Next create the Go workspace:
+* Next create the Go workspace:

     install -d $GOPATH

-### Get the source and build and install the binaries
+### Get the source, build, and install the binaries

-Clone the Git repository:
+* Clone the Git repository:

     cd /usr/local/go/src
     git clone http://git.schlittermann.de/user/heiko/cert-proxy

-To build the binaries, change your working directory into the project dir and build the binaries for your platforms:
+* To build the binaries, change your working directory into the project dir and build the binaries for your platforms:

     cd /usr/local/go/src/git-proxy
     make			    (1)
     GOOS=windows make		    (2)

   (1) Without the GOOS environment variable, the binaries for the current platform (probably "linux") are built.

   (2) With setting the *GOOS* environment variable, you can build the binaries for alternative platforms.

-The last step is installing the binaries for the current platform:
+* The last step is installing the binaries for the current platform:

     make install